Men's Health

 ‘Men are more reluctant to go to the doctor, and less likely to be honest once they get there – and this is putting them at risk.’ - NZ Health Navigator

-Men can experience external pressures to uphold stereotypical masculine traits; to appear tough, brave, strong self-reliant and mentally stable.
-Common phrases like "man up" or "harden up and be a man" can serve as triggers to an individual, that they need to act and feel strong or loose status and respect as men.
+Men can experience external pressures to uphold stereotypical masculine traits; to appear tough, brave, strong, self-reliant and mentally stable.
+Common phrases like "man up" or "harden up and be a man" can create pressure that males needs to act and feel strong, or risk losing status and respect.

-It's essential we break down these perceptions and talk about health and wellbeing.
-Monitoring your health and getting any health concerns checked mean that if there is a problem, this gets identified and managed at an early stage.
+It's essential we break down these perceptions about health and wellbeing.
+Monitoring your health and getting any health concerns addressed mean that if there is a problem, this gets identified and managed at an early stage.
 Concerns may turn out to be nothing, but it's important to get checked out just in case.

 This page covers some of the more common health concerns that can affect men.